geotrev/core-flux/README.md

 Now when the `addItem` method is called, `dispatch` will tell your store to begin the state update process.
 Your reducer receives the action type and payload.

-The next step being that your reducer could have a logic branch on the action type called `ADD_ITEM` which adds the given item to state, then returns the resulting new state.
+The next step being that your reducer could have a logic branch on the action type called `ADD_ITEM` which adds the given item to state, then returns the resulting new state (containing the full items list).

 Finally, the result would then be handed over to `bindState`.